 In alcoholism and 12-step recovery, manipulation and other forms of emotional abuse can be rife.

 People often like to look at examples of this in terms of active alcoholism or addiction, but the reality is that this type of abuse can occur just as much in people who are sober, as in people who are still drinking.
 This is a truth that people often feel uncomfortable with.

 The idea of manipulating people is often linked to a rationalisation that it is for their good.
 This is rarely true.
 This is not to say that the motives of the person doing the manipulation are inherently bad, they may not be.
 People’s motives for trying to coerce or manipulate other people often stem from a sense of feeling a need to be in control.

 This need to be in control of someone else’s thought process is ultimately what manipulation is really about, and normally stems from an individual’s sense that they are out of control of their own life themselves.

 There is a basic psychological premise that most people who try and control other people, in terms of thought control, do so because they feel out of control internally.

 This belief that they are in control of someone else, which is an illusion, gives them a sense of internal stability and safety.

 This internal sense of stability can only be sustained by a permanent and determined increase in trying to control other people.
 This is why it is so damaging.

-Normally any attempt to highlight this to someone results in a really defensive attitude, and often has the opposite effect of that which is intended.
-However, in 12 step recovery, there is a strong emphasis on awareness, and taking one’s own inventory.
+Normally any attempt to highlight this to someone results in a defensive attitude and often has the opposite effect of that which is intended.
+However, in 12-step recovery, there is a strong emphasis on awareness, and taking one’s own inventory.

 This can ultimately be a space where someone can recognise these traits around control, and through a process of long-term change can achieve a level of internal stability and peace that is based on their own identity, not that of controlling another individual and their mind.